 - all lowercase letters: Officially, the show's title is thirtysomething.

-- But Not Too Gay/Fair for Its Day: The show got a burst of publicity as being the first program to feature a gay couple in bed together.
+- But Not Too Gay: The show got a burst of publicity as being the first program to feature a gay couple in bed together.
 However, the actors playing the couple were not allowed to touch each other, and the network later refused to rerun the episode due to negative advertising reaction.

 - Creator Cameo: Story editor Liberty Godshall (who started out as an actress before turning to writing) has a supporting role in "Advanced Beginners," which she also wrote.